mehdiben7/TonyHawkSkateSimulator/README.md

 # Contribution

-You can open fork this repo, commit changes and open a pull request.
+You can open, fork this repo, commit changes and open a pull request.
 I check my GitHub account fairly often, hence I will most likely merge your PR in a short time span.

 ## Issues